spexop-ui/spexop-tokens/packages/react/src/basic/navigation/NavSection/README.md

 # NavSection Component

+**Status**: ✅ Production Ready | **Version**: 0.2.0

 A collapsible accordion section for grouping navigation links in a sidebar.

+> For comprehensive documentation, examples, and advanced patterns, see the [Navigation USAGE-GUIDE.md](../USAGE-GUIDE.md#sidebar-navigation-system)

 ## Overview

-The `NavSection` component provides an accordion-style container for organizing navigation links into collapsible sections.
+The `NavSection` component provides an accordion-style container for organizing navigation links into collapsible sections within a Sidebar.

 ## Features